| | | | | |

 Loading products...

-What I’ve read in the community is that most buyers focus too heavily on peak torque numbers whilst overlooking engineering quality.
+Most buyers focus too heavily on peak torque numbers whilst overlooking engineering quality.
 A well-designed 12Nm wheelbase with good signal processing will feel better than a poorly executed 20Nm unit fighting its own rotating inertia.
 The motor sizing paradox is real – oversized motors at moderate settings often feel worse than motors optimised for their output range.

 Moza DD Wheels